ThomasMiz/ansible-demo/README.md

 The Semaphore container is responsible for bringing up the necessary user interface to use the application.
 This container relies on another PostgreSQL container to persist certain information (such as playbook runs, statistics, configurations, etc).

 ### Rust Container (rust-container)
 In this topology, we can think of the [Rust container](docker-containers/rust-container/Dockerfile) as a pipeline in GitHub Actions or Jenkins.
-Essentially, it fetches from the [Reddy](https://github.com/ThomasMiz/reddy) repository, compiles the Rust project (required for the topology's webservers), and, via a volume, provides the executable file named `reddy` to the ansible-container and semaphore-contain for use in the playbooks and be able to deploy it.
+Essentially, it fetches from the [Reddy](https://github.com/ThomasMiz/reddy) repository, compiles the Rust project (required for the topology's webservers), and, via a volume, provides the executable file named `reddy` to the ansible-container and semaphore-container for use in the playbooks and be able to deploy it.

 For instance, if we had opted for AWS instead of Docker, the GitHub Actions pipeline would have employed the checkout action, compiled the project using a Rust action, and delivered the `reddy` executable to the VMs with Ansible using SSH with a specific user.